 The data contained in the last

-numberpartitions will be merged into the remaining partitions.
-In this case, partitions 4 and 5 will be merged into the first 4 partitions (the partitions numbered 0, 1, 2, and 3).
+numberpartitions are merged into the remaining partitions.
+In this case, partitions 4 and 5 are merged into the first 4 partitions (the partitions numbered 0, 1, 2, and 3).

 To change some but not all the partitions used by a partitioned table, you can use

 REORGANIZE PARTITION.
 This statement can be used in several ways:

 To merge a set of partitions into a single partition.
 This is done by naming several partitions in the